Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 If you are already a homeowner, refinancing into a lower interest rate can help you realize immediate cost savings on the interest portion of your mortgage payments.
 With this option, it’s important to compare the cost to break your current mortgage term, understand any potential fees, and compare those to the potential savings to ensure you are coming out ahead.

 If you recently had to renew at a higher interest rate or are up for renewal soon, a refinance to extend your amortization could help lower your mortgage payments.
-While this option will help you reduce your mortgage payments now, it will come at the cost of more interest paid over the life of your mortgage.
+While this option will help you reduce your mortgage payments now, it will come at the cost of more interest over the life of the mortgage.

 How Homebuyers are Saving to Afford Homes